Separable Expansions for Covariance Estimation: Introduction

-\item Finally, we discuss the effect of $R$ on the estimation procedure.
-We provide both theoretical guidance for the choice of $R$, as well as practical means in the form of cross-validation strategies to automatically select $R$ based on the data. \end{enumerate}
+\item Finally, we examine the effect of the degree-of-separability $R$ on the performance of the estimation procedure.
+We provide both theoretical guidance for the choice of $R$, as well as practical means in the form of a cross-validation strategy to automatically select $R$ based on the data.
+This is an essential point as truncating the expansion elicits a form parsimony, and the choice of $R$ has a genuine regularization effect, trading off between bias and variance. \end{enumerate}

-The rest of the paper is organized as follows.
-In the upcoming section, we review some facts about product Hilbert spaces, introduce the separable component decomposition, and revisit the power iteration method.
-In Section \ref{sec:methodology}, we firstly develop the partial inner product, which is a crucial operator allowing us to generalize the power iteration method to infinite-dimensional spaces and multi-dimensional domains.
-Then we propose the covariance estimator and show the benefits stemming from its structure.
-Convergence rates for the estimator are provided in Section \ref{sec:analysis}, while its finite-sample performance is examined via simulation study in Section \ref{sec:simulations}.
-Proofs of the formal statements and some additional details are postponed to the appendices.
+The advantages of estimation beyond separability using the proposed estimator \eqref{eq:R_separable_space_time} are demonstrated in a comprehensive simulation study and on the problem of classification of EEG signals.
+The latter task additionally illustrates the importance of a suitable covariance estimator, in terms of both quality and ease of computational manipulation, which is offered by the proposed methodology.